paulaked/Data29StarWars/README.md

 to run the code make sure the starship collection does not exist (you may need to drop/ delete on mongodb).
 Otherwise, this will cause problems with the code.
 If error still exists you may need to restart MongoDB or the environment you are running.

-- Next go into the "tests" file and run the "starship" code.
+- Next go into the "starwars" file and run the "starship.py" code.
 - Running the code will take a few minutes to execute completely.
 - You will know the code has run completely when the console displays "The starships have been added successfully".
 - Check your MongoDB compass to see the collection labelled "Starship"